Residence Life Philosophy

 Drink and Snack Machines

 Coin-operated vending machines are available in the residence halls.
-Any mechanical problem should be reported to your Residence Director or to Pioneer College Caterers directly.
+Any mechanical problem should be reported to the Residence Director or to Pioneer College Caterers.

 Each residence hall is equipped with state-of-the-art laundry machines.
 Residential EMU students are permitted to use these free facilities.
 Students who do not live in the residence halls are strictly prohibited from using these machines.